Asim Richards: Dallas Cowboys

 Richards was selected by the Dallas Cowboys in the fifth round (169th overall) of the 2023 NFL draft.
 As a rookie, he appeared in eight games.
 In Week 8 against the Los Angeles Rams, saw action at left tackle early in the fourth quarter while Chuma Edoga was out with an ankle injury.
 He was declared inactive 9 contests and in the Wild Card playoff game against the Green Bay Packers.

 In 2024, he appeared in 13 games with one start at left tackle, while showing that he could also play the guard position.
 He missed four contests from Week 13 to Week 16 with an ankle injury.
 In Week 10 against the Philadelphia Eagles, he made his first start at left tackle in place of injured first round draft choice Tyler Guyton.
 He also saw significant playing time at left tackle in the season finale against the Washington Commanders.

-In 2025, he was expected to be the team's backup left tackle, but was passed on the depth chart during the preseason by second-year player Nathan Thomas.
+In 2025, he was expected to be the team's backup left tackle, but was passed on the depth chart during the preseason by second-year player Nate Thomas.